communitiesuk/funding-service-requests-for-comments/adr/2025-05028-authorisation-model.md

 ## Why should we change?

-As established in the overview, the current User Management and Access Control functionality in the existing services limits us from implementing a number of features which are known user needs.
+As established in the overview, the current User Management and Access Control functionality in the existing services limits us from implementing a number of features which are known user needs, such as:

+* Allowing users to view or collaborate on data submissions from the same organisation, including at different stages such as between pre and post-award
+* Limiting submissions per organisation (for example, enforcing only one submission per Local Authority or organisation)
+* From a reporting side, allowing us to track which organisations from an expected list have submitted a monitoring return
+* Having a stronger concept of organisations also supports data standards, as organisations can be strongly linked to known identifiers, enabling easier place-based reporting

 Being able to implement these would be a significant value-add from the new platform and should allow for further iteration and refinement going forward as the platform and the needs of its users develop.
 We don't want to build ourselves into a corner where the technological constraints lead to a hard no on implementing new features and functionality.